 Bringing sustainability into the functionality of booking corporate travel

-Egencia, along with its parent company Expedia Group, strives to be at the vanguard of sustainable initiatives.
-At Egencia, we’re a proud and enthusiastic leader instead of a “tick the boxes” follower.
+Egencia strives to be at the vanguard of sustainable initiatives, and work to be a proud and enthusiastic leader instead of a “tick the boxes” follower.

-We spoke to Katherine Cheng, head of global and community impact at Expedia Group, and Renaud Loizzo, director of product management at Egencia, to find out what Egencia is doing about sustainability and how this work benefits corporate travel programs.
+We spoke to Renaud Loizzo, director of product management at Egencia, to find out what Egencia is doing about sustainability and how this work benefits corporate travel programs.